k3rs3d/ringfairy/README.md

 ## Templates

-Templates are located in the `./data/templates` folder by default.
-You can also load them remotely by passing a URL into `--path-template-redirect` and/or `--path-template-index` (on the command line), or `filepath_template_redirect` and/or `filepath_template_index` (within the config file).
+Templates are located in the `./data/templates` folder by default; this path can be specified with the command-line argument `--templates`, or with `path_templates` in the config file.

 Templates contain tags which will be replaced with generated content.
 You can customize generated files by adding content before/after the tags.
 The repo includes basic template examples to get you started.

-- *`list_template.html`*: This will be used to generate the main index page which lists all the websites in the webring.
-The tag `<!-- TABLE_OF_WEBSITES -->` will be replaced with the list.
-It can be specified with the command-line argument `--path-template-index`, or with `filepath_template_index` in the config file.
+In the templates folder, `template.html` is used to generate each of the `next.html`/`previous.html` pages, containing the redirects for each website.
+The tag `{{ url }}` is inserted by the generator in each page, and that powers the webring.

-- *`redirect_template.html`*: This template is for each of the `next.html`/`previous.html` pages generated for each website.
-The tag `<!-- REDIRECT -->` is used for the HTML that powers the webring.
-It can be specified with the command-line argument `--path-template-redirect`, or with `filepath_template_redirect` in the config file.
+Besides `template.html`, the templates folder can contain any other templates you want.

 ----------------------------